inolen/gremlin-node/README.md

 ```
 Gremlin-node includes the required .jar files for Tinkergraph, OrientDB graphEd and Titan.

 For other Blueprints database implementations, you will need to obtain the relevant .jars files and place them in the lib directory or create a new folder for them.
-You can organise them how you please.
-Gremlin-node will find them.
-Class files will however, must be placed in the ``lib`` root directory.
+You can organise them how you please, Gremlin-node will find them.
+Class files however, must be placed in the ``lib`` root directory.

 Then in node: